SolomonAyuba/CarSharing-Report-with-SQL-Queries/README.md

 --FINDINGS: 'Clear or partly cloudy' was the prevalent weather condition in 2017

-### 6. (d3) What was the average, highest, and lowest wind speed and humidity for each month in 2017 ?
-Please organize this information in two tables for the wind speed and humidity.
+### 4b.
+What was the average, highest, and lowest wind speed and humidity for each month in 2017 ?
 -- **Table for windspeed**
  ```sql
    SELECT